Demeng7215/GrantX-Docs/docs/installation.md

 4. Restart your server.
 5. Several files will be generated, including a logs folder, settings.yml, messages.yml, style.yml, ranks.yml, and data.yml.
 6. Go to ranks.yml and follow the ExampleRank format to add your own ranks.
 7. Go to settings.yml's "commands-executed-on" section and set everything up.
 Comments explain what to do.
+These may be set up automatically already for you depending on what permissions plugin you are using.
 8. Customize anything else (optional).
 9. Restart or run the */grantx reload* command to activate your changes.
 10. Enjoy!
 Need more help?
 Join our [Discord](https://demeng7215.com/grantx).